JustCode65/Gomoku_AI_Agent/README.md

 # Gomoku AI — Monte Carlo Tree Search

+# MAJOR NOTE: finished orginal project in 2025, but made major improvements starting last December of 2025 until end of March 2026 (not improvements in Things I'd try next).

 A Python implementation of the classic board game **Gomoku** (five-in-a-row), featuring an AI opponent powered by **Monte Carlo Tree Search (MCTS)**.

 ## About the Game